StefanosTouf/captain-logbeard/README.md

 # Captain logbeard "the great" arrives!

-Captain logbeard is at your service to aggregate, process and forward your application logs at their destination.
+Captain logbeard is at your service to aggregate, process and forward your application logs to their destination.

 ## Meet the captain